 Work package 9

-Personalized lifestyle interventions in the PRIL cohort
+Personalized life style interventions and modulation of the metabolic milieu in the PRIL cohort

 The most important mission of the health theme of the Dutch government is to decrease the disease burden of an unhealthy lifestyle and living environment with 30% in 2040.
 Another important mission of the Dutch government is to increase the amount of patients with a chronic disease that can participate in the society according to their wishes and ability with 25% in 2030.
 Whereas the previous work packages were set up to identify mechanisms of damage and repair and biomarkers for early lung damage, this work package is set up to intervene with the development diseases and extra-pulmonary manifestations at an early stage focusing on optimizing the individual’s lifestyle.
 This is a nested study in the PRIL-cohort.
 Non-invasive devices developed in WP5 might be used as part of the intervention, and life-style related risk factors suggested to correlate with respiratory disease symptoms identified in the EPIC cohort (WP1) will be considered as candidate interventions